codeworksacademy/king_of_pong/JavaScript-Fundamentals-and-the-DOM/readme.md

 ## Requirements

 ### JS Fundamentals
-- Using the array of team names, log `Cameroon Challengers vs Rwanda Rampage`
+- Using the array of team names, log `Daring Durians vs Rambutan Rampage`
 - Using the the Tournament object
   - log the title of the tournament
   - log the total prize of the tournament